-You may be working long hours and taking work home with you, which then impacts on your home life and commitments.
+You may be working long hours and taking work home with you, which then impacts your home life and commitments.
 The additional attention to work can cause relationship stress within families.
 You may get back from work to a list of ‘home admin’ which you also must complete.
 Are you a co-parent or acting as a support for a loved one, meaning you have to match your home schedule to other people?

-There are not many jobs in today’s market that are ‘clock in – clock out’.
-In most jobs you perform ‘homework’ or stay late to complete the tasks assigned to you.
+There are not many jobs in today’s market that are ‘clock in – clock out.
+In most jobs, you perform ‘homework’ or stay late to complete the tasks assigned to you.
 The extra workload affects your ability to complete your home-based jobs and further reduces a lot of your downtime.
 Poor time management leads to late nights, early mornings and poor food and drink choices to help save time.

 Many people tend to make poor diet choices.
-This is partly due to lack of time to prepare and cook healthy meals.
+This is partly due to a lack of time to prepare and cook healthy meals.
 But often junk food is used as a stress relief.
-On top of that, you may also have copious amounts of caffeine and the odd glass of wine or bottle of beer each night to help you unwind.
+On top of that, you may also have copious amounts of caffeine and an odd glass of wine or bottle of beer each night to help you unwind.
 These patterns can become habitual, and you will automatically do them, even when you are not stressed.

 Around 8.3 million people in the UK are in some form of debt.
 Debt can range from controlled money owed, to bankruptcy.
 The pressure for repayments and keeping ahead of debts can give rise to additional stress.
 The extra stress can also lead to people taking on a higher workload to increase income, which then forms a cycle of the above stressors.

 During this last decade, we have seen the phenomenon of social media, and with it, access to information and connections.
-People from all over the world can comment and criticise on your personal life.
+People from all over the world can comment on and criticise your personal life.
 There is also the pressure to fit the socially accepted image of how you should look, feel and act.

 That is quite an extensive list of stressors that you can face.
 You may only face one or two of these, or you may be facing them all.
 Some of them are in your control, and some are not.
 Throughout this article, we will break down the different types of stress and discuss how stress affects your body.
 Don’t despair; it is not all doom and gloom!
 We will also go through some of the best stress management protocols you can use to help alleviate the effects of stress.